 2. Try a new shampoo or conditioner.

 It's been said that using the same shampoo and conditioner for too long a time can sometimes make the hair immune to its benefits, so swapping in a new kind every three or four months is a good game plan if you want to avoid the aforementioned issue.
-You'll also want to look for shampoo and conditioners labeled as "moisturizing," "hydrating," and "nourishing," as these will cater to your dry hair needs.
+You'll also want to look for a shampoo and conditioners labeled as "moisturizing," "hydrating," and "nourishing," as these will cater to your dry hair needs.

 Don't forget to deep condition, as these treatments can help save your thirsty strands—even if you just do it once a week.
 Simply leave the formula on while you wash your body and rinse for instantly softer, shinier hair.